-1.3 ENDORSES the Mayor and/or CEO to write to the Western Australian Planning Commission to progress further planning for both the Heidelberg and Holcim sites in accordance with the respective Improvement Plans gazetted on 2 July 2024.

-This could include the preparation of Improvement Schemes for and/or compulsory acquisition of both sites in accordance with Part 8 and Part 11 of the Planning and Development Act 2005 respectively.
+- 1.3 ENDORSES the Mayor and/or CEO to write to the Western Australian Planning Commission to progress further planning for both the Heidelberg and Holcim sites in accordance with the respective Improvement Plans gazetted on 2 July 2024. - a) This could include the preparation of Improvement Schemes for both sites in accordance with Part 8 of the Planning and Development Act 2005 respectively.